 Specific Course Requirements

 There are specific courses required to enter the CWU-Yakima education program.
 These courses include course work in math, psychology and education offered at YVCC.
-See the TAPP worksheet for specific courses required.
+See CWU's transfer equivalencies for course equivalents.

 - Visit the CWU-Yakima Center early in your academic career.